markedjs/marked/docs/README.md

 <p><small><sup>*</sup> Still working on metrics for comparative analysis and definition.</small><br>
 <small><sup>**</sup> As few dependencies as possible.</small><br>
 <small><sup>***</sup> Strict compliance could result in slower processing when running comparative benchmarking.</small></p>

+<h2 id="demo">Demo</h2>

+Checkout the [demo page](https://marked.js.org/demo.html) to see marked in action ⛹️

+These documentation pages are also rendered using marked 💯

 <h2 id="installation">Installation</h2>